CapituloJaverianoACM/Website/README.md

 ## Prerequisites

-We recommend work on Linux or on a UNix system, because it's easier to install packages and frameworks; but, if you want to work on Windows you can do it.
+We recommend work on Linux or on a Unix system, because it's easier to install packages and frameworks; but, if you want to work on Windows you can do it.

 ### Node (npm)